stats-of-osiris/DestinyAPI/README.md

 # DestiPy
-Project to pull stats from Destiny's API to support a team-based performance analysis for a Trials of Osiris passage.
+Project to pull stats from Destiny's API to support a performance analysis for Destiny games.

 - [Bungie API Wiki](http://bungienetplatform.wikia.com/wiki/Bungienetplatform_Wikia)
 - [List of all API endpoints](http://bungienetplatform.wikia.com/wiki/Endpoints)
 - [Bungie API Support Forum](https://www.bungie.net/en/Clan/Forum/39966)
 - [TRON: Legacy Soundtrack](https://www.youtube.com/watch?v=COWrh0eFFWk)

-## Report Template
+## Data set:
-[Template located here.](https://github.com/yergi/DestinyAPI/blob/master/report_card.md) Sections for Team Summary, Overall Team Performance & Detailed Individual Performance.
+The ideal case for when the user builds the data set is for them to give these as required:

+* console system
+* display name
+* game mode
+* number of games

+And these as optional:

+* start date
+* end date
+* last game id
+* guardian id

+And then the result data set becomes an object for people to run the pre-built reports.
+Oh, and potentially a list of columns to return as an optional argument as well.
+Otherwise it includes all columns.

 ## Architecture